6.Epistemology (iii) – Inference-How Do We Know What We Know?

 Inference (Romanized Sanskrit=anumana; Chinese=比量), according to The Princeton Dictionary of Buddhism, “allows us to glean knowledge concerning objects that are not directly evident to the senses.”

-Anumana is closely associated with another concept known as agamadharma (Chinese=教法), which, according to The Princeton Dictionary of Buddhism, is “in Sanskrit, “scriptural dharma.”
+Anumana is closely associated with another concept known in Romanized Sanskrit as agamadharma (Chinese=教法), which, according to The Princeton Dictionary of Buddhism, is “in Sanskrit, ‘scriptural dharma.’
 In contrast to adhigamadharma, it refers to the mere conceptual understanding of Buddha’s teachings through studying Buddhist sutras.”

-In our discussion of inference, we start with a fascinating dialogue between Dr. Menachem Fisch, an internationally prominent historian and philosopher of science, and the host of Closer to Truth, Dr. Robert L Kuhn.
-Their contemporary language helps us understand Buddha’s teachings from thousands of years ago.
+The discussion of inference begins with a fascinating dialogue between Dr. Menachem Fisch, an internationally renowned historian and philosopher of science, and Dr. Robert L. Kuhn, the host of Closer to Truth.
+Their contemporary language can greatly aid our understanding of Buddha’s teachings from thousands of years ago.

 “How do we know what we know?” is the question Dr. Robert L. Kuhn asked his guest to start the conversation.